FranMiralles/IA-plays-conceptual-pkm-redfire/README.md

 # IA-plays-conceptual-pkm-redfire
-In this repository I publish a work from my Master's degree in Artificial Intelligence applying metaheuristic techniques to generate a solution to a Nuzlocke run in a version of Pokémon FireRed without randomness.
+This is a work from my Master's degree in Artificial Intelligence applying metaheuristic techniques to generate a solution to a Nuzlocke run in a version of Pokémon FireRed without randomness.

 ## Dependencias del entorno